vaginessa/Universal-Video-Player/README.md

 ### Preparing your videos

-For the videos to work across as many browsers as possible, you’ll need at least the following formats:
+For the videos to work across as many browsers as possible, you’ll need at least the following format:
 - .mp4

+To be compatible with earlier versions of browsers, you may also want to implement:
 - .webm
 - .ogv

+(But really these formats aren’t necessary nowadays.
+[See caniuse.com for more information](http://caniuse.com/#search=mp4).

 To convert videos into these formats, I recommend the [Miro Video Converter](http://www.mirovideoconverter.com) or [Handbrake](https://handbrake.fr).
 After converting, check the audio and picture for the videos are working correctly.
 Sometimes conversions can result in a loss of picture, or strange green picture.
 If this happens, converting again can solve the problem.

 #### HTTP Live Streaming

 Apple has an [HTTP Live Streaming format](https://developer.apple.com/streaming/).
 For this you’ll need to add the source as a .m3u8 file with the `application/x-mpegURL` source type.

+You may experience CORS issues if your HTTP Live Streaming file is hosted on Vimeo.
+(This is why we’ve disabled HTTP Live Streaming on the Ind.ie site for now.)

 ### Preparing your captions